Rwandan genocide denial: United States

-During the Rwandan genocide in 1994, US officials under Clinton administration were instructed not to refer to it as genocide, but instead say that "acts of genocide may have occurred."
+During the 1994 Genocide against the Tutsi in Rwanda, US officials under the Clinton administration were instructed not to refer to it as genocide, but instead say that "acts of genocide may have occurred."
 As early as April 1994, the government had internally referred it as genocide, but they did not publicly refer to it as such until June.
-On a visit to Kigali, in 1998, Clinton apologized for not referring it as genocide, and for not sending aid to Rwanda.
+On a visit to Kigali, in 1998, Clinton apologized for not referring to it as genocide, and for not sending aid to Rwanda.